Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Related Work

 \subsection{Mask-based Discrete Diffusion Models}

-Mask-based discrete diffusion models (MDMs) are a class of generative models that exhibit impressive performance on various tasks, such as natural language processing \cite{Block_Diffusion,Dream,llada_1p5}, image generation \cite{muse,mmada}, and visual understanding \cite{llada_v,dimple}.
+We develop our method based on Mask-based Discrete Diffusion Models (MDMs), a class of generative models that exhibit impressive performance on various tasks, such as natural language processing \cite{md4, Block_Diffusion,Dream,llada_1p5}, image generation \cite{muse,mmada}, and visual understanding \cite{llada_v,dimple,mmudit}.
 MDMs model the distribution of target discrete token sequences through mask token prediction.
-During training, MDMs tipically corrupt a clean data sequence sampled from a training dataset by replacing its tokens with a special [MASK] token.
-Then, a neural network is optimized to predict the original unmasked tokens given the partially masked context.
+In the training process, MDMs typically corrupt a clean data sequence sampled from a training dataset by replacing its tokens with a special [MASK] token.
+Then, a neural network is optimized to predict the original unmasked tokens conditioned on the partially masked context.
 In the inference process, MDMs start with a fully masked sequence and iteratively decode the mask tokens, gradually reconstructing the clean data distribution.
 While various pioneering works have proposed employing MDMs as the backbone of LLMs \cite{llada_1p5,Dream}, we further extend MDMs to a unified multimodal understanding and generation system in this work.

+Discrete Flow Matching (DFM) is a class of generative models that are mathematically similar with MDMs \cite{dfm, dfm1}, and have been applied to building multimodal large language models \cite{fudoki}.
+For example, NeXT-Omni is a multimodal model based on DFM, which models a transformation from a random token sequence to the token sequences sampled from real data \cite{next_omni}.
+While both DFM and MDMs model the transition from a noise distribution to a target data distribution, their decoding processes differ fundamentally.
+During training, DFM optimizes the probability velocity for the entire sequence, while MDMs compute the loss only on masked tokens.
+During inference, DFM refines the entire sequence simultaneously at every step, while MDMs iteratively decode and freeze the Top-$k$ highest-confidence tokens at each step.
+These different mechanisms illustrate the distinction of our model from existing DFM-based model.